Blue And Pink Celestial Self Care CTA Instagram Post-1

 - Monitoring controls and parameters

-To help organisations further, the BS8680 Code of Practice also includes a high-level gap analysis and an example development of a WSP, outlining a broad flow-chart of the key elements detailed above.
-The combination of the gap analysis and the example development provides a clear visualisation on where your WSP review focus is most needed.
+To help organisations further, the BS8680 Code of Practice also includes a high-level gap analysis and an example development of a WSP, outlining a broad flowchart of the key elements detailed above.
+The combination of the gap analysis and the example development provides a clear visualisation of where your WSP review focus is most needed.

-In dealing with the competency element of risk assessment, the WSG needs to ensure the competency of the risk assessment company is established too.
-The highest ‘standard’ for Legionella risk assessment that could be established by the WSG, being UKAS accreditation to 17020 – we are proud to state that the Water Hygiene Centre is one of a select few accredited companies in the UK to this standard for Legionella risk assessments.
+In dealing with the competency element of a risk assessment, the WSG needs to ensure the competency of the risk assessment company is also established.
+The highest standard for Legionella risk assessment that could be established by the WSG, is UKAS accreditation to 17020 – we are proud to state that the Water Hygiene Centre is one of a select few accredited companies in the UK to this standard for Legionella risk assessments.

-The opening of this blog provided some examples of ‘what happens when things go wrong’ and the BS8680 Approved Code of Practice details the need for additional support programmes for adverse incidents or incidents of non-compliance which may occur, to be included in the WSP.
-Obvious inclusions being the response to take when dealing with positive Legionella water samples, positive Pseudomonas aeruginosa water samples, a loss of water to the site, a failure in control strategy, etc. The Water Safety Group would then seek evidence that incidents have been managed effectively in accordance with the Water Safety Plan.
+The opening of this blog provided some examples of what happens when things go wrong and the BS8680 Approved Code of Practice details the need for additional support programmes for adverse incidents or incidents of non-compliance which may occur, to be included in the WSP.
+Obvious inclusions are the response to take when dealing with positive Legionella water samples, positive Pseudomonas aeruginosa water samples, a loss of water to the site, a failure in control strategy, etc. The Water Safety Group would then seek evidence that incidents have been managed effectively following the Water Safety Plan.

-BS8680 – Water quality – Water safety plans – Code of practice needs to be read, absorbed and be given time to sink in.
-The production of your updated WSP is not going to a quick development!!
-At this stage, one suggestion may be to task your WSG working group or equivalent to look at undertaking the WSP gap analysis, working in conjunction with your Authorising Engineer [Water] or competent help, prior to final development within your WSG framework.
+BS8680 – Water quality – Water safety plans – Code of practice needs to be read, absorbed, and given time to sink in.
+The production of your updated WSP is not going to be a quick development.
+At this stage, one suggestion may be to task your WSG working group or equivalent to look at undertaking the WSP gap analysis, working in conjunction with your Authorising Engineer (Water) or competent help, before final development within your WSG framework.

-Our own WSP model has now been restructured to directly reflect the suggested content contained within BS8680, essentially breaking up the WSP into more manageable ‘bite size’ parts.
-The most significant change is the creation of the ‘design control’ element, providing focus for Design Teams / Project Managers as to the Water Safety Group’s project requirements.
+Our own WSP model has now been restructured to directly reflect the suggested content contained within BS8680, essentially breaking up the WSP into more manageable ‘bite-size’ parts.
+The most significant change is the creation of the ‘design control’ element, providing a focus for Design Teams/Project Managers as to the Water Safety Group’s project requirements.

-Editors Note: The information provided in this blog is correct at date of original publication – June 2020.
+Editors Note: The information provided in this blog is correct at the date of original publication – June 2020.
+(Revised September 2023)